Welcome to this FBS review. You’re here wondering Is FBS A Scam.

 Is FBS A Pyramid Scheme?

-Whenever recruiting is involved in an investment, some people quickly tag such investment as a pyramid scheme.
+Whenever recruiting is involved in an investment, some people quickly tag such platforms as a pyramid scheme.

 FBS indeed offers real products that aren’t a scam like in the case of an automated trading bot or something of that nature.